lehenbauer/karls_chatgpt_helpers/README.md

 ## For any of this to work

-Get an OpenAI API key and set the `OPENAI_API_KEY` environment variable to have it.
+Get an OpenAI API key and set the `OPENAI_API_KEY` environment variable to have it, or use `openai api_key set <YOUR_API_KEY>`, or some other method to set your API key before proceeding.

 ## The ChatGPT command line tool